 Zen and the Art of Post-Modern Canada by Stephen Schecter

-Canada tried to give itself a constitution…only the times were not right.
-Too much cross border shopping perhaps.
+Canada tried to give itself a constitution, only the times were not right.
+Too much cross-border shopping perhaps.
 And too many groups wanting to join the fray and write their demands into the document.
-This wide-ranging and profound book about the Charlottetown fiasco has been called ‘a philosophical tour de force.’
+This is a wide-ranging and profound book about the Charlottetown fiasco.

 Click here to search for this book at the Atwater Library.